The following is designed to answer common questions you may have regarding registration and annual reports of a charitable organization.

 A contribution is a grant or pledge of money, credit, property, or other thing of value, except food, used clothing or used household goods, given to a charitable organization.

 When does a charitable organization need to be registered in Wisconsin?

-A charitable organization with a ‘home’ office located in Wisconsin needs to register if they have a paid employee(s) and/or receive $25,000 or more in contributions in a fiscal year.
+A charitable organization needs to register if it solicits in Wisconsin and either has a paid employee(s) and/or receives $25,000 or more in contributions in a fiscal year.

 - A Charitable organization with a ‘home’ office outside of Wisconsin needs to be registered if it solicits in Wisconsin or has contributions solicited in Wisconsin on its behalf.